ReverendBayes/YOLO11m-Car-Damage-Detector/README.md

 This custom-trained YOLOv8 model (`trained.pt`) detects and localizes common vehicle body damage: cracks, dents, rust, scratches, and paint issues.
 It’s fast, lightweight, and built to plug into real-world inspection workflows.

 ---
+## Use Cases
+This model is fully usable for visual inspection support.
+It is intended as an assistive tool—not a replacement—for human service advisors.
+It aims to accelerate visual inspections, flag overlooked damage, and ensure consistency across high-throughput intake workflows.
+Use for inspection workflows, damage logging, or visual diagnostics.

+This model saves time, adds consistency, and helps document condition clearly before keys are handed over.
+It’s assistive—not autonomous.
+It gives advisors a head start.

+## YOLOv8 vs. Older CNN Models
+The trained YOLOv8 model clearly beat both the Faster R-CNN and older CNN-based damage classifiers.
+Earlier CNN models had real trouble with small datasets — they overfit fast and didn’t generalize well.
+In contrast, YOLOv8 handled the same data with fewer mistakes, better precision, and stronger overall accuracy.
+It picked up different types of damage more reliably and didn’t need nearly as much tuning.
+If you're working with limited labeled images and need something that just works, YOLOv8 is a better fit than any standard CNN approach I tested.

+---

 ## Model Overview